2016 in K-1: K-1 World GP 2016 Super Featherweight World Tournament

 K-1 World GP 2016 Super Featherweight World Tournament was a kickboxing event held on September 19, 2016 at the Yoyogi National Gymnasium in Tokyo, Japan.

 Fight Card

 K-1 World GP 2016 Super Featherweight World Tournament bracket

 1 Komiyama injured, so Tebar advanced.

+K-1 World GP 2016 Euro -95kg Tournament

+K-1 World GP 2016 Euro -95kg Tournament was a kickboxing event held on October 27, 2016 at the Crowne Plaza Belgrade in Belgrade, Serbia.